DovoruSteve/robotserver/README.md

 Installation

-	Java 17 or newer is required to to compile and / or run the robot server
+	Java 17 or newer is required to be installed to compile and / or run the robot server

 	Maven 3 or newer is required only if you want to recompile it and run the unit tests